+

 Non-Wovens

 The fibers in a non-woven fabric are pressed or matted together.
-Its raw edges don’t
+Its raw edges don’t ravel.
+Felt is an

-ravel.
-Felt is an example of a non-woven fabric.
+example of a non-woven fabric.

 Knits

-If you look closely at a knit fabric, you’ll see that it’s made up of little loops of thread that
+If you look closely at a knit fabric, you’ll see that it’s made up of little loops of thread that interlock

-original shape.
-A knit usually has more stretch in one direction than another.
+knit usually has more stretch in one direction than another.

 Fabric recommendations

 For your first project, I suggest using a mid-weight woven or non-woven fabric.
-Broadcloth and
+Broadcloth and shirting

-shirting are good choices.
+are good choices.
 If the fabrics aren’t clearly labeled at the store, ask the sales staff.

 I also recommend a fabric that’s either a solid color or a random pattern.

-fabric.
 Therefore, if you make some mistakes, it won't be a big deal.

 For now, stay away from the following:

 • Stripes, plaids, and one-way designs (a print that has a “right side up” to it).
-The pattern
+The pattern pieces for

-pieces for stripes and plaids need to be laid out so the lines will “match” at the seams.
+stripes and plaids need to be laid out so the lines will “match” at the seams.
+And one-way prints need

-And one-way prints need to have their pattern pieces laid out in one direction.
+to have their pattern pieces laid out in one direction.

-Note: When you do decide to work with stripes, plaids, or one-way designs, extra fabric
+Note: When you do decide to work with stripes, plaids, or one-way designs, extra fabric may be

 • Heavyweight fabrics, thin, delicate, or lightweight fabrics, or slippery fabrics like satin.
+These fabrics

-These fabrics can be difficult to work with and require special handling.
+can be difficult to work with and require special handling.

 • Knit fabrics.
-Knits can also be a bit tricky to work with and need to be sewn with a special
+Knits can also be a bit tricky to work with and need to be sewn with a special stretch

-stretch stitch that allows the fabric to remain stretchy along the seam lines.
+stitch that allows the fabric to remain stretchy along the seam lines.

 • Napped (fuzzy) fabrics like velvet or corduroy.
-Napped fabrics also need their pattern
+Napped fabrics also need their pattern pieces laid out in

-pieces laid out in the same direction so that the “nap” runs the same way on the finished
+the same direction so that the “nap” runs the same way on the finished garment.
+They can also be a

-garment.
-They can also be a bit tricky to sew and press.
+bit tricky to sew and press.

-The back of your pattern envelope will likely have a list of fabric suggestions the designer
+The back of your pattern envelope will likely have a list of fabric suggestions the designer thinks are good

-thinks are good choices for the item.
-If you deviate from these fabrics, you may end up
+choices for the item.
+If you deviate from these fabrics, you may end up frustrated as you try to sew your

-heavy, wool fabric may be too bulky for a blouse design or a lightweight silk may be
+garment and disappointed with the result.
+For instance, a heavy, wool fabric may be too bulky for a blouse

-inappropriate for a blazer pattern.
+design or a lightweight silk may be inappropriate for a blazer pattern.

 And your pattern may recommend against using certain fabrics.
-So you may read something like,
+So you may read something like, “not

-“not suitable for napped fabrics” or “not suitable for diagonals or plaids.”
+suitable for napped fabrics” or “not suitable for diagonals or plaids.”

 The end of the fabric bolt

-You’ll likely see most of the fabric in the store displayed on bolts (the flat, cardboard things the
+You’ll likely see most of the fabric in the store displayed on bolts (the flat, cardboard things the fabric is

 The end (top) of the bolt is usually printed with the following information: